Home » Geography » Seismic Zones of India

 Read More: Plate Tectonics Theory

-The origin of seismic zones in India is primarily due to the tectonic activity associated with the collision of the Indian Plate with the Eurasian Plate.
-The Indian Plate, which began moving northward from the Southern Hemisphere about 50 million years ago, collided with the Eurasian Plate about 40 million years ago and continues to do so today.
+Seismic zones are areas where earthquakes are most likely to happen.
+These zones are found at plate boundaries and places where the Earth’s crust is changing a lot.
+They can also form near active faults, where two blocks of the Earth’s crust move each other.
+In India, seismic zones are mainly due to the collision of the Indian Plate with the Eurasian Plate.
+The Indian Plate started moving north from the Southern Hemisphere about 50 million years ago and collided with the Eurasian Plate around 40 million years ago.
+This collision continues today.
 This collision has resulted in the uplift of the Himalayan Mountain range and the formation of the world’s highest peaks, including Mount Everest.

 The collision of the Indian and Eurasian plates has also resulted in the formation of several active faults and fault zones that run through the Himalayas, the Indo-Gangetic plain, and other parts of the country.
 These faults are capable of producing large earthquakes, and the surrounding areas are considered to be seismically active.